The Dress Punishment

 “No buts out of you.
-You leave me no choice, your actions have determined dress punishment for the weekend.”
+You leave me no choice; your actions have determined dress punishment for the weekend.”

 “But that’s not fair,” I stated as I folded my arms and pouted in my seat.

-It only took five more minutes to get to our house, but it might as well took a year.
+It only took five more minutes to get to our house, but it might as well take a year.
 This weekend I had such great plans and now they were going to be ruined.
 I got out of the van and walked slowly behind my mother.